How to setup sub customers with multi-tax level settings

-A customer can have any number of sub contacts.
-One purpose for sub contacts is to give you the ability to have a different tax level for the invoice(s) generated from a job, than the tax associated with the primary customer on the Customer Information screen.
+A customer can have any number of sub-customers.
+One purpose for sub customers is to give you the ability to have a different tax level for the invoice(s) generated from a job, than the tax associated with the parent customer on the Customer Information screen.

 The following are some of the primary reasons you may require Sub Contact(s) for a Customer:

 A different Tax Level needs to be associated with the Invoice than the Tax level associated with the Parent Customer

 Separate Billing Address is required on the Invoice than the Parent Customer.
 Note: You will need to have your Invoices modified to reflect this as well as your Statements.

 Managing large multi Commercial Customers (i.e Municipals, Corporations)

 Different Tax Level needs to be associated with the Invoice than the Tax level associated with the Parent Customer

 You've a customer that has properties in both Indiana and Illinois.
 Therefore, different Sales Tax is applicable depending on the Job Site.